akutruff/diagon/packages/dimmer/README.md

 - [ ] React Concurrent Mode (may work but needs testing)

 Dimmer is designed to minimize component re-rendering as much as possible.
-In general, almost all your components should be wrapped in `React.Memo` and use dimmers hooks to determine when to trigger re-renders.
+In general, almost all your components should be wrapped in `React.Memo` and use Dimmer's hooks to determine when to trigger re-renders.

 ## Create a store